 The bulk heads are glass and in far reaches of the inside storage areas I could see a bit of rough glass, but it is in deep corners and did not seem to snag my gear at all during loading/unloading .
 Like most good ocean boats the back bulkhead is behind the seat and I could easily bow lift the overturned boat and drain the full cockpit down to a few ounces.
 The front bulkhead is about 3-4 inches in front of the last section of the footpeg slide, so you get max front storage and less cockpit volume to have to drain out.

+I found the seat comfortable, but that can be very objective so that is all I will add on that.
 The foot pedals are the gas pedal style rather than the sliding type some kayaks have.
 That is nice because you always have a secure foot brace since you only use your toes to move the rudder, rather than sliding your feet.

 The rudder is sturdy and simple to operate, though I did modify one thing.
 There is a retaining bungee that holds the rudder up for transport.
 This has a plastic hook that goes over the rudder.
 I often forgot to remove the restraining bungee before launching and once in a heavy wind situation I needed to deploy my still bungeed-up rudder.
 I could not reach it with my paddle and jerked on the deployment cord for several minutes before the plastic hook broke allowing the rudder to deploy.
 Not wanting a repeat of this I put a section of mid- gauge wire on the bungee and shaped it into a hook.
 The wire will hold the rudder for transport, yet with a jerk on the deployment cord it will bend out of the way allowing the rudder to deploy...